Mary Jo White to lead NFL’s probe of Dolphins tanking allegations

 The accusations were made by former Dolphins coach Brian Flores in his racial discrimination lawsuit against the NFL and teams.
-Flores accused Dolphins owner Stephen Ross of offering him $100,000 per loss during the 2019 season in a failed attempt to secure the top overall pick in the 2020 NFL draft.
+Flores accused Dolphins owner Stephen Ross of offering him $100,000 per loss during the 2019 season in a failed attempt to secure the top pick in the 2020 draft.

-The Dolphins went 5-11 that season and used the fifth overall choice in 2020 on quarterback Tua Tagovailoa.
+The Dolphins went 5-11 that season and used the fifth choice in 2020 on quarterback Tua Tagovailoa.
 The Cincinnati Bengals got the top selection and used it on quarterback Joe Burrow.

 Flores, fired by the Dolphins after last season, filed his lawsuit in U.S. District Court for the Southern District of New York.